-15 During October to December, ESP approach presents high forecast skill (Fig. 9a).
+During October-December, the ESP approach presents high forecast skill (Fig. 9a).
 For March and April, the skill score is far below 0, indicating no forecast skill for this period.
 However, this does not indicate the uselessness of ESP approach.
-When the forecasts are made based on the re-calibrated models (especially for March and April), the skill scores are significantly improved.
-The improvement of the forecast skill in

-20 March and April reinforces our hypothesis that MU (errors in model parameters) influences the forecast accuracy in ESP approach, especially for those flow events that are difficult simulated by hydrologic models.
+When the forecasts are made based on the recalibrated models (especially for March and April), the skill scores are significantly improved.
+The improvement of the forecast skill in March and April reinforces our hypothesis that MU (errors in model parameters) influences the forecast accuracy in the ESP approach, especially for those low flow events that are difficult to simulate with hydrologic models.

 It is noteworthy that the forecast skill score is low in May, June and July, although the model performs quite well in this month.
 The low skill of the forecasts in May, June and July implies that the ESP approach is no better than climatology for the monthly streamflow forecast of pre-wet seasons in UHRB, which probably could be attributed to the combined effects of FC and IC in this season (as discussed in previous subsections).
-For post-wet season (August, September and October) and pre-dry season (November and December), the ESP approach is useful.
-Our results are similar to the study of Wood and Lattermatic (2008), which showed that the forecast skill is higher
+For post-wet season forecasts (August, September and October) and pre-dry season forecasts (November and December), the ESP approach has skill.
+Our results are similar to the study of Wood and Lettenmaier (2008), which showed that the forecast skill is higher during the transition period from the wet to dry season than otherwise.
+However, our analyses also show that the forecast skill is improved in the post-dry season (March and April, especially) after recalibrating the hydrologic model used in the ESP.
+The forecast skill in January and March is still comparable with that in post-wet and pre-dry seasons, indicating the potential of the ESP approach with a well-calibrated hydrologic model.
+Future efforts should focus on the improvement of the model performance in the post-dry season period (January to April).